Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <summary>
 Login Page Testing</summary><br>

 Each link of the Login Page was tested and was marked 'pass' when the following expected behaviour was produced.
-A created user from every user type was logged in succesfully.
+A created user from every user type was logged in successfully.
 <br>

 * Can Access Home Page -- The user can access the home page from the login page.